cloudfoundry-community/bosh-vault/README.md

   address: NO_DEFAULT
   token: NO_DEFAULT
   timeout: 30 (How many seconds we should wait when contacting Vault before timing out)
-  prefix: secret (The name of the KV mount in Vault)
+  mount: secret (The name of the KV mount in Vault)
   ca: NO_DEFAULT (Path to the CA to trust when connecting to Vault)
   skipverify: false (Whether or not to skip verifying TLS trust)
   renewinterval: 3600 (How many seconds we should wait before renewing our vault token)